 Our advice will often be either not to travel or, if your flights are available, that you can travel but you may need to pay again for the cost of replacement services such as accommodation, transfers, car hire and any other parts of your ATOL protected booking.

-Once you have submitted a claim, either for the full cost of your holiday or for the cost of replacement services, we aim to acknowledge receipt by email and process your claim within 28 days.
+Once you have submitted a claim, either for the full cost of your holiday or for the cost of replacement services, we aim to acknowledge receipt by email and process your claim as soon as possible.
 Depending on the circumstances of the ATOL failure, the volume of claims we have received or the nature of your individual claim, this may take longer.
 However, please be aware that we treat each claim on an individual basis and will contact you if we need any further information.